Hans Coppi: Schulze-Boysen/Harnack Group

 In November 1941, Schulze-Boysen arranged through Walter Husemann to contact the communist official Kurt Schulze to arrange delivery of another radio transmitter.
 Schulze secured another radio transmitter of the most modern type for Coppi and trained him in its use.
 At the same time a courier channel between Berlin and Gurevich in Brussels was established.
 Coppi made several more attempts to contact Soviet intelligence, first from his own apartment.
 Later he moved to the dance studio of Oda Schottmüller at 106 Charlottenburg's Reichsstrasse and when this proved unsuccessful he moved to the apartment of Erika von Brockdorff at the end of 1941, early 1942 but couldn't transmit successfully.
 It is unknown how many attempts Coppi made in the next few months but he made no connection during the critical period of the latter-half of 1941.

 Soviet Paradise exhibition

 In May 1942, the Nazis publicised propaganda as an exhibit known as The Soviet Paradise.
 Massive photo panels depicting Russian Slavs as subhuman beasts who lived in squalid conditions and of pictures of firing squads shooting young children and others who were hung, were shown at the exhibit.
 The group decided to respond and created a number of stickers to paste onto walls.
-Hans and the pregnant Hilde set out for first for Lustgarten, then for Moabit then went to Wedding where they pasted the stickers.
+Hans and the pregnant Hilde set out first for Lustgarten, then for Moabit then went to Wedding where they pasted the stickers.
 The message on the stickers that were posted over the exhibition posters was as follows: